-In terms of the Spatial Planning and Land Use Management Act, 16 of 2013, the Mnquma Municipality hereby calls for nominations for members of the public to be appointed to the Joint Municipal Planning members.

-Tribunal having jurisdiction within the Mnquma municipal area for its first term of office.
+In terms of the Spatial Planning and Land Use Management Act, 16 of 2013, the Municipality hereby call for nominations for members of the public to be appointed to the Municipal Planning Tribunal for its first term of office.

-The period of office of members will be five years calculated from the date of appointment of such of the By-law on Municipal Land Use Planning, 2015, who have leadership qualities and who have knowledge and experience of spatial planning, land use management and land development or the law related thereto.
+The period of office of members will be five years calculated from the date of appointment of such members by the Municipality.

+Nominees must be persons registered with the professional bodies contemplated in section 33(1)(b) - (g) of the By-law on Municipal Land Use Planning, 2015, who have leadership qualities and who have knowledge and experience of spatial planning, land use management and land development or the law related thereto.
-Nominees must be persons registered with the professional bodies contemplated in section 33(1)(b) - (g)